Hanb12-JO/robosys2024-1-/README.md

 * A simple and clear implementation using basic Python functions.

 ## Require environment
+### This command can be used in the following two environments:
   * Ubuntu versions after 20.04
   * WSL (Windows Subsystem for Linux) and WSL2

 ## How to run the script
 #### 1. Use the following command to clone this repository: